CZagrobelny/new_sanctuary_asylum/README.md

 rails server
 ```

-Login as an admin with:

-* username: admin@example.com
-* password: password

-Find other example users in `db/seeds.rb`

 ## What are we building?

 Software to support the core work of the New Sanctuary Coalition: helping our friends fill out applications for asylum and accompanying them to their hearings and check-ins.